avyayrkashyap/avyayrkashyap.github.io/README.md

-# avyayrkashyap.github.io
+Hosted on # avyayrk.com

-My projects and me :P
+Just a collection of my projects and me :P
+Afterall, I need to show colleges something to think I am worthy of their attention, other than my wallet...